jay-framework/jay/design-log/27 - guiding principles of Jay.md

 ## 3. Reactive

-All updates are fine grained reactive, based on states (signals) and computer values.
+All updates are fine grained reactive, based on states (signals) and computed values.

 ## 4. immutable data
 Jay is built with the assumption that data is immutable.